Samuel Mudd: Imprisonment

-Mudd, O'Laughlen, Arnold, and Spangler were imprisoned at Fort Jefferson, in the Dry Tortugas, about 70 mi west of Key West, Florida.
+Convicted of conspiracy in the assassination, Mudd, O'Laughlen, Arnold, and Spangler were imprisoned at Fort Jefferson, in the Dry Tortugas, about 70 mi west of Key West, Florida.
 The fort housed Union Army deserters and held about 600 prisoners when Mudd and the others arrived.
 Prisoners lived on the second tier of the fort, in unfinished, open-air gun rooms called casemates.
 Mudd and his three companions lived in the casemate directly above the fort's main entrance, called the sally port.
 In September 1865, two months after Mudd arrived, the control of Fort Jefferson was transferred from the 161st New York Volunteer Infantry Regiment to the 82nd US Colored Troops.

 On September 25, 1865, Mudd attempted to escape from Fort Jefferson by stowing away on the transport Thomas A. Scott.
 He was quickly discovered and placed, along with Arnold, O'Laughlen, Spangler, and George St. Leger Grenfell, in a large empty ground-level gunroom that soldiers referred to as "the dungeon".
 The men were let out of the dungeon every working day for 12 hours and were required to wear leg irons.
 However, following a December 22 letter from his wife to President Johnson, the War Department ordered the discontinuance of the shackles and the move to better quarters, which was accomplished by January.

 After three months in the dungeon, Mudd and the others were returned to the general prison population.
 However, because of his attempted escape, Mudd lost his privilege of working in the prison hospital and was assigned to work in the prison carpentry shop with Spangler.

 There was an outbreak of yellow fever in the fall of 1867 at the fort.
 O'Laughlen eventually died of it on September 23.
 The prison doctor died, and Mudd agreed to take over the position.
 He was able to help stem the spread of the disease.
 The soldiers in the fort wrote a petition to Johnson in October 1867 stating the degree of Mudd's assistance: "He inspired the hopeless with courage and by his constant presence in the midst of danger and infection....
 [Many] doubtless owe their lives to the care and treatment they received at his hands."
 Probably as a reward for his work in the yellow fever epidemic, Mudd was reassigned from the carpentry shop to a clerical job in the Provost Marshal's office, where he remained until his pardon.